 21 Ways To Save Water and Money

-Many utilities are raising water rates, so we all could probably use some tips for conserving both water and money.
+We probably all could use some tips for conserving both water and money.
 Here are several ways to avoid being left high and dry after paying your water bill.

 During the Great Depression, my grandmother said that folks saved water (and money) by bailing out bathtubs with buckets and sloshing their dirty bathwater on outdoor plants.